yuyingxie/An-epithelial-immune-circuit-amplifies-inflammasome-and-IL-6-responses-to-SARS-CoV-2/README.md

-# Damage-Signal-and-Secondary-Infection-in-Inflammasome-Activation-in-COVID-19
+# An epithelial-immune circuit amplifies inflammasome and IL-6 responses to SARS-CoV-2
-Code used to generate results and Figures on the manuscript 'Damage Signal and Secondary Infection in Inflammasome Activation in COVID-19'
+Code used to generate results and Figures on the manuscript 'An epithelial-immune circuit amplifies inflammasome and IL-6 responses to SARS-CoV-2'